 Writer, author of Connect the Dots, a portrait and fashion photographer.
 Editor of Motivated Mastery.
 Former Community Manager for Seth Godin's altMBA and 6x coach.
 'Boom' aficionado.
 My essays have appeared on Entrepreneur, Fast Company, Business Insider, Inc. Magazine, and more.

-Creativity, self-education, writing, reading, learning, sports, making tough decisions, thinking clearly, adapting, fitness, snowboarding, sports, and asking good questions
+Creativity, content marketing strategy, community building, writing a book, self-education, writing, reading, learning, sports, making tough decisions, thinking clearly, adapting, fitness, snowboarding, and asking good questions.

 Design, Photoshop, Illustrator, coding, personal finance

 "The most important knowledge is that which guides the way you lead your life." — Seneca